Kentico/KInspector/README.md

 1. Make sure the `KenticoInspector.WebApplication` project is the start up project
 1. You can run it with either the `IIS Express` or `Console` debug launch settings

-If you want to work on the Client UI applicaiton, there's a few additional steps to go through.
+If you want to work on the Client UI application, there's a few additional steps to go through.

 1. Open the `./KenticoInspector.WebApplication/ClientApp` directory in your editor of choice (Visual Studio Code is recommended) as well as in Powershell
 1. In Powershell, run `npm i` (if you haven't yet) and `npm run serve`